Mini Diarium documentation

 At least one authentication method must remain registered — removing the last one is blocked.

 You can change your journal's storage location from Preferences.
-The diary.db file will be physically moved to the new location, and future backups will go into {new location}/backups/.
+The diary.db file is moved to the new location, and future backups go into {new location}/backups/.

 Theme Overrides (Advanced)